imixs/imixs-security/imixs-oidc/README.md

 ### Wildfly

-To Enable the OpenIdAuthenticationMechanismDefinition in Wildfly Server you need to disable the integrated jaspi module.
+To Enable the OpenIdAuthenticationMechanismDefinition in Wildfly Server you need to disable the integrated jaspi module for all security-domains.

 This can be done either by the wildfly-cli command: